-Credits

-Level 1: ACC 1008 (2 units) 6.6

-BMGT 1001 (2 units) 6.6

-BMGT 1003 (2 units) 6.6

-ACC 1004 (2 units) 6.6

-ECON 1109 (1 unit) 2.4

-ECON 1104 (2 units) 6.6

-ECON 1108 (2 units) 6.6

-MATH 1703 (2 units) 6.6

-MIS 1001 (2 units) 6.6

-MIS 1008 (1 unit) 2.4

-BMGT 1006 (1 unit) 2.4

-Total 60.0

 Level 2: ACC 2001 (1 unit) 7.5

 ACC 2004 (1 unit) 7.5

 BMGT 2001 (1 unit) 7.5

 ECON 2281 (1 unit) 7.5

 FIN 2001 (1 unit) 7.5

 HRM 2001 (1 unit) 7.5

 MIS 2001 (1 unit) 7.5

 MKT 2001 (1 unit) 7.5

 Total 60.0

 Level 3: BMGT 3001 (1 unit) 6.0

 BMGT 3004 (1 unit) 6.0

-Area of Concent ration (8 units) 48.0
+Area of Concentr ation (8 units) 48.0

-(includi ng electives 5)
+(includi ng electives)

 Total 60.0

-Please Note: the above courses are as prescribed for the academic year 2004/2005.
-Students should note that the courses listed for Levels 1, 2 and 3 for the academic year 2005/2006 and subsequent years may change, may be dropped or may be modified.
+Please Note: the above courses are as prescribed for the academic year 2005/2006.
+Students should note that the courses listed for Levels 2 and 3 for the academic year 2006/2007 and subsequent years may change, may be dropped or may be modified.

-4 The degree is composed of a number of courses which are given at three levels.
+- The degree is composed of a number of courses which are given at three levels.
 Level 1 courses are offered at the commencement of the degree programme.
 These are followed by Level 2 courses.
 Level 3 courses are taken in the final stages of the degree programme.
-Courses in Level 2 and Level 3 are semesterised and examinations are held at the end of each course.
+Courses in Levels 1, 2 and Level 3 are semesterised and examinations are held at the end of each course.
 Second offering examinations for first semester courses will be offered at the end of the second semester of the same year.
 The second offering examinations for the second semester examinations will take place at the end of the first semester of the following year.
 In the event that a course is changed or modified, then no additional repeat examinations for that course will be offered.
 A student may not repeat any examination that the student has already passed.
-A student is deemed to have completed his/her degree requirements as soon as all required courses have been passed.
-Students should note that it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester.
+A student is deemed to have completed his/her degree requirements as soon as all required courses have been passed. - (i) Students should note that it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester. - 5 Please note: the Bachelor of Commerce programme is currently in the process of review and it is likely that substantial changes will take place in the programme of study. - 6 A student cannot be registered for any Level 3 course nor attempt any Level 3 examination while the student has one or more Level 1 examinations outstanding. - 7 Honours may be awarded in each course and in the degree as a whole.
+The honours standard in each course will be in accordance with University regulations.
+For degree honours classification, a weight of 1/3 will be given to Level 2 examinations, and 2/3 to Level 3 examinations.
+For a repeated Level 2 course, the mark used for degree honours classification will be the result of the successfully repeated examination.
+For a repeated Level 3 course, the mark used for degree honours classification will be the result of the successfully repeated examination.